top1server/AI_Dictionary/README.md

  ## ***I. Introduction***
  + A graphical interface version of the English-Vietnamese dictionary application
- + Mainly written in java code and JavaFX framework
+ + Mainly written in java code and JavaFX (GUI) framework